 After one of the three major credit bureaus suffered a massive data breach, many consumers realized the need to freeze their credit report to protect themselves from identity theft and fraud.

 Freezing your credit report, technically called a security freeze, locks your credit report to inquiries from new companies.
 When your credit report is frozen and a thief tries to apply for credit in your name, the application would presumably be turned down because the business can’t check your credit.
 Freezing your credit reports from all three major credit bureaus is best for maximum protection from fraud and identity theft.

 The Cost To Freeze Your Credit Report

 It’s now free to freeze and unfreeze your credit report.
 A new law requires credit bureaus––including the three major credit bureaus Equifax, Experian, and TransUnion––to allow you to place or lift a credit freeze for free.
 The new law also requires credit bureaus to remove a credit freeze in an hour––as long as you make the request online or by phone.

 Credit bureaus have also created their own lock/unlock subscription features that consumers could easily confuse with a credit freeze.
 The subscription can be tempting since it's often promoted with other convenient credit services like credit monitoring or additional credit reports.
 However, using a credit bureau lock service may bind you to their terms and provide less legal protection than you'd receive through a regular credit freeze.

 When To Unfreeze Your Credit Report

-Unfreezing your credit report––also known as thawing in the credit industry––is a temporary left of the freeze for a specific period of time.
+Unfreezing your credit report––also known as "thawing" in the credit industry––is a temporary lift of the freeze for a specific period of time.
 This allows you to make your applications in the short window before your credit freezes again automatically.
 Permanently removing the credit freeze is known as lifting the credit freeze.
 You’ll have to specifically request to add the credit freeze again if you want to protect your credit against unauthorized credit inquiries.